Ranger's Apprentice

 Ranger's Apprentice is a series written by Australian author John Flanagan.
 It began as twenty short stories Flanagan wrote for his son to get him interested in reading.
 Ten years later, Flanagan found the stories again and decided to turn them into a book, which became the first novel in the series, The Ruins of Gorlan.
 It was originally released in Australia on 1 November 2004.
 Though the books were initially published only in Australia and New Zealand, they have since been released in 14 other countries.

-The series follows the adventures of Will, an orphan who is chosen as an apprentice Ranger, one of the skilled trackers, archers, and warriors in the service of the King of Araluen.
+The series follows the adventures of Will, an orphan, who is chosen as an apprentice Ranger, one of the skilled trackers, archers, and warriors in the service of the King of Araluen.
 Will strives to keep the Kingdom of Araluen safe from invaders, traitors, and other threats.
-He is joined on his adventures by his mentor Halt and his best friend Horace.
+He is joined on his adventures by his mentor, Halt, and his best friend Horace.

 The series originally consisted of twelve books, with the eleventh book being a collection of short stories and the twelfth being a follow-up novel set 16 years later.
 A prequel series, Ranger's Apprentice: The Early Years, has released two titles, the first in 2015 and the second in 2016.
 A spin-off series started in 2011, The Brotherband Chronicles, is set in the same universe, though with new characters.
 The eighth book in The Brotherband Chronicles came out in October 2019.
 In 2018 the twelfth book of the Ranger's Apprentice series was renamed and made the first book in a sequel series, Ranger's Apprentice: The Royal Ranger.

 The series has sold over three million copies and is well praised by critics.

 Plot

 The Ruins of Gorlan

 Morgarath, an exiled baron, has been waiting fifteen years, carefully planning his revenge against the Kingdom of Araluen.
-He prepares to unleash his power and attempt once more to take control of the kingdom.
+He prepares to unleash his power and attempt again to take control of the kingdom.
 In Redmont Fief, a special day has come for 15-year-old Will and his fellow wardmates Horace, Alyss, George, and Jenny, called Choosing Day, where they all become either an apprentice to a craftmaster or work on the local farms.
-Will is apprenticed to Halt the Ranger, part of the country's elite intelligence group.
+Will is apprenticed to Halt the Ranger, who is part of the country's elite intelligence group.
 The Rangers specialize in long-range weapons and the art of staying unseen.
 Will begins to train in these skills.

 In the meantime, Will's wardmate Horace is in Battleschool.
-His life is harsh and he is bullied by three second-year Battleschool cadets.
+His life is harsh and three second-year Battleschool cadets bully him.
 During a local holiday known as Harvest Day, Horace and Will fight, increasing their hatred for each other.
 However, six weeks later, Will saves Horace's life during a boar hunt, cementing a friendship between the two boys.
 Later, the Battleschool bullies attack Will, leading to Halt intervening and having the bullies banished from the fief.
 Soon after, Halt and Will leave for the Ranger Gathering, where they receive a report that the Kalkara, vicious creatures under the control of Morgarath, have reappeared in Araluen.